-Editing audio to a high standard has a steep learning curve and takes up a huge amount of time.
-For many people, audio editing is their least favorite part of the podcasting process.
-Therefore, why not spend your time on the parts you enjoy?
+Editing audio to a high standard has a steep learning curve and can take a huge amount of time.

-The importance of great audio really can’t be stressed enough, with some listeners abandoning even the most interesting of shows if they find the sound quality gets on their nerves.
+The importance of great audio really can’t be stressed enough, with some listeners abandoning even the most interesting of shows if the sound quality gets on their nerves.
 Audio professionals have spent years perfecting their craft.
 They have access to professional software, can spot problems you may not be aware of, and can give you a high-quality episode every time.

-High-quality show notes are a hugely overlooked part of podcast marketing, but they are invaluable in getting your podcast discovered, inevitably leading to higher downloads and playing a part in avoiding the dreaded podfade.
+Show notes are a commonly overlooked part of podcast marketing.
+They are invaluable in getting your podcast discovered and downloaded.

-But, as all podcast creators know, managing your social media platforms alone can be incredibly time consuming.
-Throw in the added pressure of designing and creating audiograms for every one of your episodes.
+As all podcast creators know, managing your social media platforms alone can be incredibly time consuming.
+Throw in the added pressure of designing and creating audiograms for every single one of your episodes.
 Now you’ve got yet another task to your long list of to-dos.
-Headliner is a great platform for creating audiograms, but outsourcing the task to a professional is an easy solution, as they will already have the know-how and the workflow to create exactly what you’re looking for.
-Then all you need to do is post it and watch the retweets roll in.
+Headliner is a great platform for creating audiograms, but outsourcing the task to a professional is an easy solution.
+They will already have the know-how and the workflow to create exactly what you’re looking for.
+Then all you need to do is post it and watch the retweets roll in!

 Depending on the genre of your podcast, you may need to find guests to take part in your show.
 Guests can be a great way of expanding your reach by tapping into their audience and bringing in new perspectives.

-- PodcastGuests.com was created by a husband and wife with the aim of easing the struggle of finding great podcast guests.
-With this platform, podcast creators explain what type of guests they are looking for.
-After reading, interested guests apply to be on your show.
-You can then review their information and contact those who are suitable.
+- PodcastGuests.com was created with the aim of easing the struggle of finding great podcast guests.
+Podcast creators explain what type of guests they are looking for and interested guests apply to be on your show.